 The sound quality on the RS 175 is exceptional, perhaps even good as some premium cable headphones.
 You get a good balance across all frequencies, which ensures everything from watching movies to listening to the news is clear and enjoyable.
 The RS 175 also offers a decent amount of isolation.
 So, if you’re watching TV in bed, you won’t disturb the person lying next to you.

-All of the functions can be conveniently controlled on both the base station, as well as on the headphones.
-The headphones control panel appears on the left ear cup where you can engage the bass boost and surround sound mode as well as adjust volume levels.
+The functions can be conveniently controlled on both the base station and the headphones.
+The headphone control panel appears on the left ear cup, where you can engage the bass boost and surround sound mode and adjust volume levels.